-Protesters are hitting Denver streets again today in the third demonstration to take on police brutality in the wake of the officer-involved death of George Floyd in Minneapolis last week.
+Protesters are expected to hit Denver streets again today in the third demonstration to take on police brutality in the wake of the officer-involved death of George Floyd in Minneapolis last week.
 The official gathering is scheduled to start at noon at the State Capitol building.

 Today, city workers were out covering some of the graffiti that now covers buildings, sidewalks and light posts.
 Glass from broken windows and street lamps, gas canisters and remnants of pepper balls litter the ground.